COLLAboRATIVE

 Jonathan Richter is a third year fashion student at UdK and also tutor of the knitting workshop.
 He is interested in fashion technicalities like tailoring, patterning and knit construction.
 His work aims to creatively leverage those technical opportunities to help fashion move forward in a conscious way.

-The Digital Multilogue on Fashion Education is a participatory and outcome-oriented space and a series of conferences focused on the learning and teaching of fashion at the tertiary level.
-It aims to explore and illustrate the diversity and complexity of the field and the practices of fashion education, and to foster a greater understanding of its pasts, presents and futures – methods, values and didactic, pedagogic and epistemological questions - creating a global exchange to inspire mutual learning, collaborative research and shared action.
+The Digital Multilogue on Fashion Education wants to create connections and actions within and across different fashion learning cultures and contexts.
+It was founded in 2019 as a participatory and outcome-oriented space and a series of conferences focused on the learning and teaching of fashion.
+It aims to explore and illustrate the diversity and complexity of the field and the practices of fashion education, and to foster a greater understanding of its pasts, presents and futures – methods, values and didactic, pedagogic and epistemological questions – creating a global exchange to inspire mutual learning, collaborative research and shared action.

 The Multilogues are organized by Franziska Schreiber & Dr. Renate Stauss, who are brought together and driven by their love for making and wearing fashion, for learning and thinking through fashion, and their belief in its connective, educational and transformative potential.